davibc90/cloudwalk_agents_swarm_challenge/README.md

 3. **ChatGPT**

 A big set of tasks were accomplished using the tools above, such as:
-  - Building algorithms sketches and problem-solving strategies
+  - Building algorithms sketches
+  - Problem-solving strategies
   - Code Modularization and Refactoring
   - General Optimization
   - Debugging and Error Correction